OakNinja/vial-qmk/keyboards/qp_display_only/readme.md

 ### Enough talk.
 How to get going?

+This firmware uses the extra pins on the bottom of the controller, pins 12, 13, 14, 15, and 16.
+You will also need to wire up VCC and GND (available as pads on most PCB's, otherwise they can be wired directly to the controller)

 I've built two _ready to go_ keyboard configurations.
 One for a 2" 320x240 st7789 display, and the round GC9A01 1.28"
 240x240
 display.